 Freedom of Speech

-The Pentagon is receiving significant backlash and criticism for their actions.
+The Pentagon is receiving significant backlash for these actions.
 Americans highly value the freedom of speech which gives citizens the right to articulate their ideas without fearing retaliation, censorship, or sanction.
-Citizens feel that the Pentagon’s ban this is a form of censorship, as it is violating the rights of inmates to express themselves harmlessly.
+Citizens feel that the Pentagon’s ban is a form of censorship, as it is violating the rights of inmates to express themselves harmlessly.

-One longtime inmate refers to the famous German Jewish poet, Heinrich Heine’s quote “Where they burn books, they will also ultimately burn people,” with his tweet “next it will be books.”
+One longtime inmate refers to this controversy with a tweet stating, “next it will be books,” referencing famous German poet, Heinrich Heine’s, “where they burn books, they will also ultimately burn people.”

 Members of the Pentagon purposed archiving the artwork rather than incinerating it.
 Attorney Ramzi Kassem, whose clients are some of the most creative artists within the prison, argues that archiving the work is the same as incinerating it because both actions make it as if the art no longer exists.
 He tells reporters that “they’re just not going to burn it because that looks bad, but if no one gets to see the art, they might as well be incinerating it.”
 The controversy surrounding this situation remains high.
 Attorneys plan to put up a fight for as long as their client’s rights are taken from them.